St. Lawrence Seaway, today, is a massive seaway, combining the USA and Canadian waters, allowing shipping transportation to upper parts of Canada.

 - It cuts the shipping cost as the route taken has become much shorter.

-- Since its start in 1959, a whooping 2.5 billion tons of cargo have been shipped between US and Canada.
+- Since its start in 1959, a whopping 2.5 billion tons of cargo have been shipped between the US and Canada.

-- And it does not just cater to need of these two countries.
-At least 25% of ship traffic reaching its ports is from Europe, Africa and Middle East.
+- And it does not just cater to the need of these two countries.
+At least 25% of ship traffic reaching its ports is from Europe, Africa and the Middle East.

 The shipping industry has and is still gaining a lot from the construction of this system.
 Sure, there were some hitches and a lot of time and effort went into it.
 But today, it seems all worth it.